NREL/developer.nrel.gov/content/docs/solar/openpv-v2/installs_summaries.md

         <div class="doc-parameter-value-field"><strong>Default:</strong> None</div>
       </td>
       <td class="doc-parameter-description">
-        <p>A comma delimited list of optional fields to include in the result.
-As summary calculations can slow response time, the default response excludes certain fields.
-The following can be included in the fields parameter:
+        <p>A comma delimited list of fields to include in the result.
+By default all fields are included.
+This paramter allows callers to limit the number of fields returned with the resultant benefit of faster response times.
+The following fields can be included:
           <ul>
             <li><strong>avg_cost_cap_weight</strong> - Average cost ($ per watt) for all matched systems calculated as the total cost of all systems divided by the total capacity of all systems.</li>
             <li><strong>avg_cost_pw</strong> - The average cost ($ per watt) for all matched systems calculated as the mean of each system's cost per watt.</li>